-Certified inspectors are building code experts employed by city, county, and state government to ensure buildings and related structures are sound and safe for occupancy.
+Building inspectors are employed by city, county, and state building departments to ensure building codes and standards are applied to new residential and commercial construction.

 All individuals working as building inspectors in the state must hold an Oregon Inspector Certification, as well as additional code certifications.

 What do inspectors do?

 Building inspectors/code experts play a significant role in

 ensuring new homes and commercial buildings are constructed to code.
 They spend

 time at new construction sites inspecting general construction and/or